 Tui Ora Board of Directors

 The Tui Ora board of directors has extensive business, clinical and governance experience.
-Pictured, front from left: Hayden Wano, Dr Will Edwards, Dr Pieter Pike, Wayne Mulligan (chairman), Shelley Kopu, Robin Brockie (deputy chairman), Liana Poutu, Te Urumairangi (Pam) Ritai (recently retired), Debbie Packer and Pauline Winter (not pictured).
+Pictured, from left: Hayden Wano, Dr Will Edwards, Dr Pieter Pike, Wayne Mulligan (chairman), Shelley Kopu, Robin Brockie (deputy chairman), Liana Poutu, Te Urumairangi (Pam) Ritai (recently retired) and Debbie Packer.
+Absent: Pauline Winter.

 Wayne Tamerangi (Thomas) Mulligan - Chairman

 Wayne is a business professional with over 25 years experience in managing people, building and investing in businesses, fostering relationships, lobbying and building teams to achieve objectives.
 He has worked in the health sector at senior management level, and was involved in policy development for the Mental Health Commission in the late 1990s.

 Wayne has built four commercial businesses including two science commercialisation entities, a pharmaceutical IP company and an investment group Iwi Investor.
 It is the first Māori investment group with approval to offer a KiwiSaver scheme as well as funds management and risk insurances.

 He is affilitated to Ngā Māhanga ā Tairi - Taranaki Tuturu; Te Atiawa and Ngāti Maniapoto.